Eat/Kiss: Music for the Films by Andy Warhol

 Eat/Kiss: Music for the Films by Andy Warhol is a soundtrack album by Welsh multi-instrumentalist and composer John Cale.
 It was released in 1997 on Hannibal Records.
 Cale composed this music for a screening of two Andy Warhol films, Eat and Kiss.
 It was premiered in 1994 with two other The Velvet Underground members, guitarist Sterling Morrison and drummer Maureen Tucker.
 The band included Dave Soldier and the Soldier String Quartet and pedal steel guitarist B.J.
 Cole.
-An album version was recorded next year without Morrison in Lille, France.
+An album version was recorded the year after without Morrison in Lille, France.